The 6 Best Gaiters of 2025: Tested

 Methodology

 At the end of our testing period, we asked our co-op member-testers to rate each pair of gaiters on its protection, comfort and ease of use.
-The seven pairs here are the top overall performers; the scores listed here are the averages.
+The five pairs here are the top overall performers; the scores listed here are the averages.

 Photography by Andrew Bydlon and Joel Hopkins.